madetech/blog/posts/vim_considered_harmful.md

 Typing isn't the bottleneck but you surely have the option to make it the bottleneck.

 Having to think about what and how to type will drain your energy.
-It is counter productive.
+It is counterproductive.

 EVERYTHING I do in Vim now is in my muscle memory.
 If I learn something new, usually by practicing with Vimgolf, I make a point of understanding and committing this new key combination to muscle memory.